w3-engineers/telemesh/CONTRIBUTING.md

 Report bugs at https://github.com/w3-engineers/telemesh/issues.

-We have a template for bug report that you can automatically get during issue creation.
+We have different templates for bug report and feature request which you can find during issue creation.

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

 <!--- Provide a general summary of the issue in the Title above -->